We offer FREE ESTIMATES and the following restoration, maintenance, and clock repair in Atlanta, GA:

 Guide and instruct in the operation and maintenance on all clocks serviced.

-As a horologist I take pleasure in restoring timepieces for future generations.
+As a horologist in Atlanta, GA, I take pleasure in restoring timepieces for future generations.

 Laura Shepherd got her start repairing typewriters in the early 1980s.
 Her passion for troubleshooting and fixing typewriters led her to Xerox Corporation for the next 19 years.